naturalis/HTS-barcode-checker/README.md

-The correct taxonomic identification of internationally traded biological materials is crucial for the effective enforcement of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+The correct taxonomic identification of internationally traded biological materials is crucial for the effective enforcement of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) [http://cites.org/].
 This project provides a pipeline that automates the putative taxonomic identification of DNA barcodes (e.g. as generated from confiscated materials) by chaining together the steps of DNA sequence similarity searching in public databases and taxonomic name reconciliation of the names associated with returned, similar sequences and the names listed in the CITES "appendices" (which itemize species and higher taxa in which international trade is restricted).

 Disclaimer
 ----------